35 mm Bessa: Bessa R2A and R3A (auto-exposure rangefinder)

 The Bessa R2A and Bessa R3A were introduced in 2004 and discontinued in 2013.
 They were updated versions of the Bessa R2, with the Leica M-mount and an aperture-priority automatic exposure, switchable to manual.
 The R2A has a finder with a 0.7x magnification, and 35/50/75/90 frame lines.
 The R3A has a finder with a 1x magnification, and 40/50/75/90 frame lines.
 Both can take the trigger advance accessory.

 They were sold in textured black or flat grey paint finishes.

 These cameras feature an electronic shutter, making the camera inoperable without batteries.

+Epson R-D1

+The Epson R-D1 was first shown in March 2004 as a prototype interchangeable-lens rangefinder digital camera developed in partnership between Epson and Cosina.
+It uses an APS-C sensor with 6 megapixel (3008×2000) resolution.
+Although the appearance is similar to the earlier Bessa-R/R2, internal features are closer to the Bessa-R2A, including an aperture-priority autoexposure mode.

+Zeiss Ikon

+The Zeiss Ikon ZM (2004) and SW (2006) were introduced under the Zeiss Ikon branding, with features similar to the Bessa-R3A, including an autoexposure mode and Leica M mount compatibility, and a longer rangefinder base length.
+The ZM finder has 0.74× magnification and frame lines for 28, 35, 50, and 85 mm lenses.
+The SW omits the rangefinder and viewfinder assembly altogether and is intended for use with ultra wide angle lenses, which take advantage of extended depth of field to enable scale focusing at a hyperfocal setting.
+Both cameras were discontinued after December 2012.

 Bessa R2M and R3M (manual rangefinder)

-The Bessa R2M and Bessa R3M, both announced in Germany around March 2006 and in May elsewhere, are the current, manual-exposure, mechanical-shutter equivalents of the R2A and R3A.
+The Bessa R2M and Bessa R3M, both announced in Germany around March 2006 and in May elsewhere, are the updated manual-exposure, mechanical-shutter equivalents of the R2A and R3A.